-Applicants with advanced degrees are less likely to be gamers than those with four-year or shorter degrees.
+Applicants with advanced degrees are less likely to play video games than those with four-year or shorter degrees.
 Of the advanced degrees we looked at, applicants with PhD’s and JD’s were the most likely to be gamers, while dentists were the least likely to make video game purchases.

-The correlation between advanced degrees and fewer video gamers could be a result of age.
+The correlation between advanced degrees and lower interest in the gaming industry could be a result of age.
 Applicants who have completed a DDS or MD tend to be older, having completed 8-10 years of class after high school, compared to four years for a Bachelor’s and two years for an Associate degree.